jcampbell05/volcano/Documentation.md

 `foo = "bar"` becomes `foo="bar"`

-The compiler is able to intelligently determine if it needs to prevent shell's globbing behaivour by wrapping the value to be assigned in quites and if a value needs to be read from a function then it will capture it using the $() syntax automatically.
+The compiler is able to intelligently determine if it needs to prevent shell's globbing behaivour by wrapping the value to be assigned in quites.

+If a value needs to be read from a function then it will capture it using the command subsitution (`$()`) automatically.

 ### Arithmtic